 - Areas of high or very high habitat distinctiveness identified in the Network Recovery Mapping prepared by Staffordshire Wildlife Trust - Areas of flood zones 2/3 that may constrain site layout - Coal mining risk areas and mineral safeguarding areas - Areas that would coalesce two settlements if allocated - Other potential physical constraints (e.g. topography, adjacent bad neighbour uses, contamination risks etc.) - 3.25 In addition to the above, the Council has also sought the initial views of the Highways Authority on each site, to identify which sites may raise concerns if allocated.
 The full list of sites and their relevant highways comments are set out in Appendix 2, with the relevant highways comment for each site recorded under this section of the site assessment proforma. - 3.26 A substantial number of site options overlap with areas of surface water flood risk.
-This has led to the individual site comments being sought from the Lead Local Flood Authority (LLFA), which are set out in each relevant housing site assessment proforma in Appendix 3.
-These ensure site selection is informed by an initial view from the LLFA as to whether any surface water flood risk could likely to mitigated through scheme design.
+This has led to the individual site comments being sought from the Lead Local Flood Authority (LLFA), which are set out in relevant housing site assessment proformas in Appendix 3.
+These ensure site selection is informed by an initial view from the LLFA as to whether any surface water flood risk could likely to mitigated through scheme design. - 3.27 During the 2021 Preferred Options consultation some sites received additional specific comments from statutory consultees that would affect whether the site is considered suitable for development or not (e.g. Natural England and the Cannock Chase AONB unit).
+Where relevant, these have now also been included within the site proforma.